marcinwionczyk/nordea-api-client/README.md

 # Nordea API Client

-This is an unofficial library showing that you can create a client service in Rust, utilizing Nordea API.
+This is an unofficial library showing that you can create a client service in Rust, utilizing Nordea openbanking API.

 Usage examples are visible in `mod tests` in `src/lib.rs`